Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 When in intersteller space, vessels can go much faster.
 This multiplier tells us how much faster we can go.
 For comparison, Mass Effect Andromeda's Tempest can cruise at 4745 times light speed, or 13 light-years per day.
 ### autoCircularize
 Flag to indicate whether or not to auto-circularize the orbit.
-### autoCircularizationDelay
-In seconds, how long to wait between cutting the warp engine throttle and automatically circularizing the ship's orbit.
 ### circularizationResourceDef
 It can cost resources to auto-circularize a ship after warp.
 ### circularizationCostPerTonne